 Many Arts courses are also offered in French at Faculté Saint-Jean.
 Faculté Saint-Jean allows students to pursue university studies in a French environment.
 The University thus hopes to foster French culture in Alberta and to allow more students to master the two official languages of Canada.
-For further information, consult the Faculté Saint-Jean section of the Calendar and Course Listings.
+For further information, consult the Faculté Saint-Jean (En Français), Faculté Saint-Jean (English) section of the Calendar and Course Listings.

-42.4 Advanced Placement
+Advanced Placement

 Students who do not hold credit in prerequisite courses, but who feel they have sufficient knowledge, may be permitted registration in a senior-level course on successful completion of a placement test.
 For further particulars, contact the department offering the senior-level course.
 These tests are normally conducted for language courses.
-Also refer to §§14.2.3, 22.1.4 and 42.5(2)e.
+Also refer to Advanced Placement, Prerequisite Course Requirements and Limits.

-42.5 Credit by Special Assessment
+Credit by Special Assessment

-Note: See also §14.2.4.
+Note: See also Credit by Special Assessment.